hashicorp/waypoint/ui/README.md

 - `ember serve`
 - The app will be available at [http://localhost:4200](http://localhost:4200).

+Troubleshooting:

+- If you run into issues with `ember serve`, try deleting the directory `ui/node_modules/` and rerunning an `ember serve`.
+- You will need a Waypoint CLI token to log in, e.g. the output of `waypoint user token`.
+To achieve this, run Docker and the Waypoint CLI.

 ### Running with a local Waypoint Server

 This option assumes there is a Waypoint server running